There are hundreds of ways to promote a self-published book.

 You can certainly have a website and an email list.

-For book promotion, this is absolute gold because Google and Bing search is how people discover you as an author and your books.
+This is absolute gold for book promotion because Google and Bing searches are how people discover you as an author and your books.

 You can also consider writing guest posts for other blogs.
 It is a proven way to find new readers and promote a self-published book.

-From my experience, about 80% of my blog traffic is organic, and this traffic spends three times longer per visit than the traffic I get from social media.
+From my experience, about 80% of my blog traffic is organic, which spends three times longer per visit than the traffic I get from social media.

 6. Use social media, but use it wisely.

-For most authors, a Facebook Page, a Twitter account, and a Goodreads page are the three essential social media platforms for book promotion.
+For most authors, a Facebook Page, an Instagram account, an X (Twitter) account, and a Goodreads page are the essential social media platforms for book promotion.

 The key to using social media for promoting books is to do a lot of communication.

-You want to inform, but go easy on the blatant book buy links, such as your book cover image with a link to Amazon.
+You want to inform, but be careful with blatant book-buy links, such as your book cover image with an Amazon link.

-Also, as I mentioned above, using social media to promote your blog is fine and well worthwhile.
+Also, as I mentioned above, using social media to promote your blog is well worthwhile.

-Usually, to the linked page only, so it pays to select what pages you share carefully.
+It is usually only to the linked page, so it pays to select which pages you share carefully.

 Social media is about getting known, which takes time, so don’t expect overnight miracles.